 They also now how to retaliate.
-Like many other American bases around Afghanistan, Soltankhel utilises a high tech “eye in the sky” blimp, which is tethered above it.
+Like many other American bases around Afghanistan, Soltankhel utilizes a high tech “eye in the sky” blimp, which is tethered above it.
 The blimp is known by the military acronym PTDS, which stands for Persistent Threat Detection System.
 The PTDS is mounted with a 360-degree video-camera platform that can scan for miles.
 But the technology also had its drawbacks.
 While the blimp offers a constant view of the surrounding terrain, one officer confided in me that it provides an aiming reference for Taliban mortar and rocket fire onto the base.

 Still, the system archives the locations where previous attacks were launched so it can quickly acquire them if they’re used again.
 In this case, they were.
 The PTDS locked on to two men, one carrying what looked like a mortar launching tube.

 “We scanned the area and we saw the POO [point of origin of the attack] and two guys, one carrying the tube which he covered up in a red cloth," said Lieutenant Zachary Peterson.
 Peterson is a fire support officer and the battle captain on duty, which is a military version of a police watch commander who monitors events from a tactical headquarters.

 Using the PTDS, they watched the man try to make a getaway on the back of a motorcycle driven by another.

 “We tracked them back to their staging area, which we’ve seem them use before, a local mosque,” said Peterson.